 Breast augmentation recovery can largely differ from patient to patient.

 Most patients feel ready to return to work and perform light activity approximately seven days after surgery, with normal activity expected to resume within 2 weeks.
-However, patients are to steer clear from normal physical activity at least for 4 weeks, while the 6 week mark is the usual time for the results to settle.
+However, patients are to steer clear from normal physical activity for at least for 4 weeks, while the 6-week mark is the usual time for the results to settle.

 Understanding your breast augmentation recovery timeline can help you make some important decisions and arrangements such as time off work or childcare, in order to make sure that your breast augmentation recovery goes as smoothly as possible.

 Your breast augmentation recovery timeline (and your first week) obviously starts with the surgery itself.